 23. Wake Up to the Greatest Smell on Earth

-These coffee hacks are simply but a tip of the iceberg of what can be done.
+These coffee hacks are simply a tip of the iceberg of what can be done.

-What’s cool about lifehacking and the DIY phenomenon is that there are a multitude of ideas out there to try.
-Hopefully we whet your appetite a little bit and inspired you to get creative and try some new recipes or even use coffee in new and unique ways.
+What’s cool about life hacking and the DIY phenomenon is that there are a multitude of ideas out there to try.
+Hopefully we have whetted your appetite a bit, and inspired you to get creative and try some new recipes or even use coffee in new and unique ways.

 What was your favorite hack?
 Did we miss one?
 Let us know below.

 - Official Bulletproof Coffee Recipe. (n.d.).
 Retrieved from https://www.bulletproof.com/blogs/recipes/official-bulletproof-coffee